 When it comes to planning new furniture for your living room, bedroom, dining, etc. a few things tend to be overlooked before you begin to start shopping.
 We want to help make your furniture purchase as smooth as possible.
-Here’s some tips on how to make sure your new furniture can be delivered inside your home and fit in the space you’re wanting.
+Here are some tips on how to make sure your new furniture can be delivered inside your home and fit in the space you’re wanting.

 Measure Entries and Passages